This post may contain affiliate links.

 Vibrant in color and flavor, this easy edamame hummus is one of the most satisfying and unique hummus recipes out there.
 Delightfully lemony, this dip is the perfect make-ahead appetizer or snack.

 This edamame hummus is bright, flavorful and more textured than traditional chickpea-based hummus.
-The hummus features fresh lemon, almond butter, and a touch of garlic; the combination is truly delicious.
+It’s inspired by a hummus we used to serve at the restaurant I worked at for more than 8 years.
+The dip gets its flavor from fresh lemon, almond butter, and a touch of garlic; the combination is truly delicious.

 Right before serving I like to top the hummus with tons of fresh herbs, flaky sea salt, cracked pepper and olive oil.
 Gorgeous and delicious!